vincentl/aquilo/README.md

 One aspect of the project **Aquilo** is to gather a concise list of operation nodes that enable the representation of a wide range of recipes.
 During the initial development of Aquilo, the registry of operations and properties will likely change often as more people and recipes attempt to use Aquilo.

 ## Registry
+- [Intensities](schemas/intensities.yaml) registry is the list of valid intensity modifiers for an operations, such high, medium, low, or 350°F. If the registry grows too large, the individual entries will be separated into individual files.
 - [Operations](schemas/operations.yaml) registry is the list of valid operations.
-Each operation is described in a separate schema file in a [subdirectory](schemas/operations)
+Each operation is described in an individual schema file in the subdirectory [operations](schemas/operations).
+- [Source Unit](schemas/source-unit.yaml) registry is the list of supported units for specifying source nodes.
-- [Vessels](schemas/vessels.yaml) registry is the list of valid vessels to hold ingredients and intermediate mixtures
+- [Terminate Conditions](schemas/terminate-conditions.yaml) registry is the list of valid terminate conditions used to indicate when an operation is complete.
+Each termination condition is described in an individual schema file in the subdirectory [terminate-conditions](schemas/terminate-conditions).
-- [Tools](schemas/tools.yaml) registry is the list of valid kitchen tools for carrying out operations
+- [Tools](schemas/tools.yaml) registry is the list of valid kitchen tools for carrying out operations.
+Each tool is described in an individual schema file in the subdirectory [tools](schemas/tools).
-- [Intensities](schemas/intensities.yaml) registry is the list of valid intensity modifiers for an operations, such high, medium, low, or 350°F
-- [Terminate Conditions](schemas/terminate-conditions.yaml) registry is the list of valid terminate conditions used to indicate when an operation is complete
+- [Vessels](schemas/vessels.yaml) registry is the list of valid vessels to hold ingredients and intermediate mixtures.
+Each vessel is described in an individual schema file in the subdirectory [vessels](schemas/vessels).

+### Other Schema Files

+- [Localize](schemas/localize.yaml) specifies a translatable string must have an `en_US` entry and allows for translation strings.
+- [Recipe](schemas/recipe/recipe.yaml) specifies the overall format for an Aquillo recipe.
+- [UUID](schemas/uuid.yaml) specifies the format for `uuid` values.

 # YAML as a Common Exchange format for Recipe DAGs